-Coordinate with Outreach Services to provide at least 1 high visibility program for teens and for adults.
+Coordinate with Outreach Services to provide high visibility programs for teens and for adults.

 Information and technology needs

 Plan to continue to offer one on one person classes in computer topics ranging from the software programs offered to using the databases.